DjFix/studioone_functions/README.md

 # functions.js
 _A functions file to help with writing scripts for PreSonus Studio One 4.5+.
-The functions file is obfuscated, it cannot be edited._
+The file is obfuscated and cannot be edited._

 <HR>